OSHAA 30-Hours Professional Diploma in Noise Exposure Program

 • Ensure correct usage, fitting, and care of protective devices

-• Educate workers on proper selection and limitations of hearing protection
+• Educate workers on proper selection, limitations, and maintenance of hearing protection

 • Understand the role of audiometry in occupational health